brorb/710-wiki/Content/Characters/APP TRUSTED 02.md

 **$roaming_program**

-Roaming bot program that checked for [[710 Tone]]'s influence across various places, this feature wasn't intentionally added by [[SYSTEM]] and initially errored out.
+Roaming bot program that checked for [[710 Tone]]'s influence across various places, this feature wasn't intentionally added by [[SYSTEM]] (it wanted an update counter instead) and initially errored out when trying to run.
 ```
 REQUEST CALLED AWAITING RESPONSE
 Pinged